 At a national, state, and local level, the COVID-19 virus pandemic is a serious public health crisis.
-According to the United States Centers for Disease Control, as of July 14, 2020, in the United States alone, over 135,000 people have died, and over 3.35 million are infected or recovering from the virus, and the crisis is worsening.
+According to the United States Centers for Disease Control, as of January 14, 2021, in the United States alone, over 23 million have been infected and over 386,000 people have died, and the crisis is worsening.